jeantimex/ios-swift-collapsible-table-section/README.md

 After the sections get reloaded, the number of cells in that section will be recalculated and redrawn.

-That's it, please refer to the source code and see the detailed implementation.
+That's it, we have implemented the collapsible table section!
+Please refer to the source code and see the detailed implementation.

 ### More Collapsible Demo ###